Twelve-Step Facilitation (TSF)

 - Addiction is a multi-faceted illness influenced by medical, social, emotional, and spiritual factors.

 - Consistent with 12-step mutual-help organization philosophy, abstinence is the most pivotal, though not the only facet of recovery from substance use disorder.
-Emotional and, in some cases, spiritual growth are also critical recovery processes.
+Emotional (and in some case spiritual) growth is also a critical recovery process.

 - AA participation will help patients achieve and sustain recovery over the long-term.